EndPointCorp/end-point-blog/2020/09/11/auomated-testing-with-symfony.html.md

 }
 ```

 The same key elements are here: A test class that inherits from `Symfony\Bundle\FrameworkBundle\Test\KernelTestCase`, a test method that starts up the Symfony kernel and obtains a fully configured instance of `WeatherApiClient`, and the usual Arrange, Act and Assert structure that should be familiar by now.
+The Act portion just straight up calls the method that we want to test and captures its return value.
 The assertions are done using simple state verification to validate that the result from the call to the API contains the data that we expect.
 Simple.

 Running this test with a command like `bin/phpunit tests/functional/Service/WeatherApiClientTest.php` will actually make an HTTP request to the OpenWeatherMap Web API and return back its response.

-I think something interesting to discuss about this integration test is how different it is from a unit test written against the same class.
+Perhaps the most interesting aspect to discuss about this integration test is how different it is from a unit test written against the same class.
 If we look inside `src/Service/WeatherApiClient.php`, we see that the `getCurrentWeather` method is where the magic happens:

 ```php
 public function getCurrentWeather(string $city, string $state)